edwardoriordan/sass-attributes/README.md

 Sass attributes v0.1
 ======================

-Ever need your css to talk to your javascript?
-Needed to pass breakpoint values to javascript?
-Wanted to add some very basic interactivity via css?
-Wished you could set html attributes in css?
-Do something like https://github.com/ahume/selector-queries without having to set something in html?
+Ever needed your css to talk to your javascript?

-Previously you would needed to read your css at run time, parse it in someway with javascript, and do the work.
-But maybe there is another way - maybe you could get css (via preprocessors) to speak a little bit of javascript?
-What if Sass not only output css but also some simple javascipt?
+Previously to communicate between your css and your js you needed to parse your css with javascript at run time.
+Sass attributes does it another way.
+It enables you to write sass which outputs javascript files.
+It lets sass speak not only css but also a little bit of js (just enough to order a coffee or ask for the bill).

-Sass attributes is a proof of concept to see if this could be done and it turns out it can!
-Its kinda like how we can create a something like CAS (http://www.xanthir.com/blog/b4K_0) with a css preprocessor.
+It is inspired by the desire
+* to set basic attribute values on html in your css (like CAS - http://www.xanthir.com/blog/b4K_0)
+* to be able to add basic interactive and toggle state in CSS without having to use form elements (like the checkbox hack - http://css-tricks.com/the-checkbox-hack)
+* do something like https://github.com/ahume/selector-queries in a declartive way just using css

+It works by creating some sass functions which output javascript objects in a **style.sass.js** file in the javascript path set in your compass config.rb file.

+This is still very much a work in progress and isn't a gem yet.

 ### Variables